hiw3-org/cairn/README.md

   Publish models, datasets, benchmarks, and Proofs of Reproducibility (PoRs) on IPFS, linked via smart contracts.
 - **Verify Reproducibility**
   Submit PoRs—cryptographically hashed experiment logs, video proofs, and receipts—stored on IPFS and immortalized on-chain.
+- **Dispute PoRs**
+  Allow community members to challenge PoRs, with a dispute resolution mechanism to ensure integrity.
 - **Evaluate Impact**
   Designated scientists, funders, and evaluators vote on each project’s impact tier.
 In the future implementations there will be an option of DAO voting.
 - **Retroactive Funding**